Adithya91/qsopython/README.md

 # qsopython
-A python implementation of Quasarcl R package
+A python implementation of paramaterization R package